drodbourne/QA-Project/README.md

 <h3><u>Objective</u></h3>

-To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training listed below.
+To create a CRUD application with a one to many database table relationship.
+Utilising the support tools, methodologies and technologies that encapsulate all core modules covered during training listed below.